wocampodev/az-openai-spring-poc/README.md

 # Azure Open AI with Spring POC

+> .[!NOTE].
-> **Note:** If your Azure subscription does not have PostgreSQL provider registered, you will need to execute the following command:
+> If your Azure subscription does not have PostgreSQL provider registered, you will need to execute the following command:

 ```bash
 az provider register --namespace Microsoft.DbforPostgreSQL
 az provider register --namespace Microsoft.CognitiveServices # Optional for Azure OpenAI
 ```

+## Environment Configuration

+To set up the environment variables for the project, rename the `.env.local` file to `.env` and populate the required values.
+The `.env` file is used to configure the application with necessary resource details such as resource group, location, database server name, and others.

 ## API Endpoints